 How to avoid being infected by raccoon dropping or urine:

 All these diseases and others spread by raccoons can be serious.
 Hire a professional raccoon removal service if you believe they are living in your home.

 Raccoon exposures to pets should be reported to a veterinarian.
 Vaccinate cats, dogs and ferrets to protect them against rabies.
 The best thing you can do is to avoid any contact with raccoons or their droppings.
 Follow the above suggestions if you suspect any contact, even if you are unsure.

 If you have a problem with raccoons in your home, do not try to get them out yourself.
 Although they are not typically aggressive, raccoons can become very dangerous when they feel threatened.
 They have sharp teeth and claws.
-When you need to get one of these furry bandits out of your home, call a professional raccoon removal service such as Skedaddle Humane Wildlife Control for the safest, and most effective solutions..
+As you make your way into an attic, you walk over feces soiled insulation, risking causing the bacteria inside to go airbource.
+DIY removal can never guarantee that all the harmful bacteria has been removed, and can often lead to the spread of the bacteria throughout the home.
+When you need to get one of these furry bandits out of your home, call a professional raccoon removal service such as Skedaddle Humane Wildlife Control for the safest, and most effective solutions.